 Brower Park, 23056 Polk Rd., Stanwood, MI 49346

 Newaygo State Park, 2793 S. Beech Ave., Newaygo, MI 49337

 Both Newaygo and Mecosta counties contributed seed money to fund development of the Dragon.
 Several grants have also been received to assist in development and construction.
-The bulk of construction funding will come from grants, private, corporate, and foundation giving.
-Ongoing maintenance of the trail will be funded from a variety of sources including special event fees, donations, and the Counties’ Parks Departments’ budgets.
+The bulk of construction funding comes from grants, private, corporate, and foundation giving.
+Ongoing maintenance of the trail will be funded from a variety of sources, including special event fees, donations, and the Counties’ Parks Departments’ budgets.

 No. The Dragon is a non-motorized trail designed to optimize the performance for mountain bikers, hikers, and runners.
 The trail will be a maximum of 48″ wide and the main tread where most riding and hiking activity occurs will be 18″ to 24″ wide.
 Entrance limiters such as bollards and boulders will be used to reduce interactions between users and prevent unauthorized motor vehicle users.
 Equestrian use is also prohibited.

 The Dragon route is planned around the perimeter and entrances to parks, or, with previous permission, the trail may pass through the parks’ roads where trail users can reserve a campsite or use the park and restroom facilities.
 If you choose to enter a park in a motor vehicle, you will be required to obtain a vehicle pass, depending on which park system you are visiting.